csviri/kubernetes-glue-operator/docs/reference.md

 - **`ReadyCondition`** - check if a resource is up and running.
 Use it only as a `readyPostCondition`.
 See sample usage [here](https://github.com/csviri/kubernetes-glue-operator/blob/main/src/test/resources/sample/mutation/mutation.glue.yaml#L24-L25).
 - **`JSCondition`** - a generic condition, that allows writing conditions in JavaScript.
-As input, all the resources are available which are either managed or related.
+As input, all the resources are available which are either child or related.
 The script should return a boolean value.
   See accessing the related resource in [WebPage sample](https://github.com/csviri/kubernetes-glue-operator/blob/main/src/test/resources/sample/webpage/webpage.operator.yaml#L62-L64), and cross-referencing resources [here](https://github.com/csviri/kubernetes-glue-operator/blob/main/src/test/resources/glue/TwoResourcesAndCondition.yaml#L23-L28).

 ### Related resources

-Related resources are resources that are not managed (not created, updated, or deleted) during reconciliation, but serve as an input for it.
+Related resources are resources that are not reconciled (not created, updated, or deleted) during reconciliation, but serve as an input for it.
 See sample usage within `Glue` [here](https://github.com/csviri/kubernetes-glue-operator/blob/main/src/test/resources/glue/RelatedResourceSimpleWithCondition.yaml)
 The following attributes can be defined for a related resource:

-- **`name`** - same as for managed resource, unique identifier, used to reference the resource.
+- **`name`** - same as for child resource, unique identifier, used to reference the resource.
 - **`apiVersion`** - Kubernetes resource API Version of the resource
 - **`kind`** - Kubernetes kind property of the resource
 - **`resourceNames`** - list of string of the resource names within the same namespace as `Glue`.